Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: Related Work

 \section{Related Work}

-There is a large body of work for using LLMs w.r.t. \FS{}, e.g., LeanDojo \citep{DBLP:conf/nips/YangSGCSYGPA23}.
-We limit our discussion to benchmarks focusing on \FS{}-based tasks, e.g., reasoning, autoformalization, etc.

 \textbf{Logical Reasoning} RuleTaker \citep{clark2020transformers} and ProntoQA \citep{saparov2023language} generate datasets by using simple ``if-then" and syllogisms rules to create reasoning questions.
-Similar grammars are used by LogicNLI \citep{DBLP:conf/emnlp/TianLCX0J21} and CLUTRR \citep{sinha2019clutrr} for generating datasets for inductive reasoning.
-While these techniques are dynamic, they are limited in their ability to produce interesting reasoning problems across different domains.
-LogiEval \citep{multilogieval} uses fixed inference rules and LLMs to generate reasoning problems limiting the number of unique syntax trees possible. \APPROACH{} is multi-dimensional providing 5 different datasets, allows multiple customization options, and can generate an infinite number of unique syntax trees.
+Similar grammars are used by LogicNLI \citep{DBLP:conf/emnlp/TianLCX0J21} and CLUTRR \citep{sinha2019clutrr}.
+LogiEval \citep{multilogieval} uses fixed inference rules and LLMs to generate reasoning problems.
+Although these techniques are dynamic, they remain limited in generating interesting reasoning problems across different domains.
+In contrast, \APPROACH{} is multi-dimensional, offering five distinct datasets, multiple customization options, and the ability to produce an infinite number of unique syntax trees.

 FOLIO \citep{han2022folio} utilizes human experts to generate a set of reasoning questions based on real-world text sources.
 They generate questions in both \NL{} and \FS{} for propositional and first-order logic that require 7 levels of reasoning.
-Similarly, ReClor \citep{Yu2020ReClor} and \citep{srivastava2023beyond} utilize hand annotations to generate commonsense reasoning datasets.
-One key weakness of these approaches is the reliance on human experts to create the dataset.
+A similar approach is employed by ReClor \citep{Yu2020ReClor} and \citep{srivastava2023beyond}.
+A key weakness of these approaches is their reliance on human experts.

 \textbf{Autoformalization} HumanEval is a popular benchmark for evaluating LLM capabilities of autoformalizing source code.
 LLM autoformalizations are evaluated via hand-written test cases.
-It has been shown by \citet{DBLP:conf/nips/LiuXW023} through the HumanEval+ dataset that the test cases in HumanEval are incomplete and can provide misleading rankings.
+It has been shown by \citet{NEURIPS2023_43e9d647} through the HumanEval+ dataset that the test cases in HumanEval are incomplete and can provide misleading rankings.
 StructuredRegex \citep{DBLP:conf/acl/YeCDD20} used crowdsourcing for generating regex datasets.
 In contrast, \APPROACH{} requires no human annotations and utilizes formal verifiers for checking the truth maintenance and thus does not share such drawbacks.

 FOLIO($\{\mathcal{A},\mathcal{I}\}$) \citep{han2022folio} tests the (auto/in)formalization abilities of LLMs by using hand-coded annotations of $\langle \NL{}, \FS{} \rangle$ pairs.
 However, as noted by the authors, they cannot check truth maintenance effectively and rely on an inference engine to compute truth values for each conclusion. \APPROACH{} uses theorem provers to check equivalence and thus is sound in its accuracy evaluation.